Layered Runtime Defense

 Runtime Risk JavaScript Obfuscator Layer Extra Control To Consider

-Competitor copies proprietary browser logic Deep obfuscation, name mangling, string encryption, transposition.
+Competitor copies proprietary browser logic Stronger code protection, name protection, string protection, and code layout changes.
 Server-side enforcement for logic that creates financial or account authority.

 User patches licensing or feature checks Domain/date locking, member protection, string encryption, code transposition.
 Server-side entitlement checks and telemetry for suspicious activation behavior.